syncfusion-content/xamarin-docs/Xamarin/SfCarousel/UIVirtualization.md

 ## EnableVirtualization

-UIvirtualization concept is achieved by enabling the EnableVirtualization property.
+UI Virtualization concept is achieved by enabling the EnableVirtualization property.

 N> The default value of the EnableVirtualization property is false.